petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/auditing-object-definition-events.md

 | Client IP | IP address responsible for the action. |
 | Create Date | When the event record was created. |

-You can click any event field to view a more complete record, including specific action details.
-If desired, you can search and filter results using keywords and other facets.
+Click an event field to view a more complete record, including specific action details.
+You can search and filter results using keywords and other terms.

 Object entry events use the `ObjectDefinition#[ObjectID]` naming pattern.